Indian chicken curry with mixed vegetables

 But secret star of this beautiful chicken curry is red ripe tomatoes , cut into chunks .
 When pan roasted along with chicken it lends a rich flavour to the dish.

 Spices are all freshly ground here and I guess that’s the best and unique part of every home cooked meals.
 But if you are in a hurry, feel free to make this curry with staple masalas too.
 You will be still able to relish the goodness of this chicken curry.

 Last but not least do not skip the gentle squeeze of fresh lime.
 That’s really makes the difference.
 Believe me.

-Indian Chicken Curry With Mixed Vegetables - a one pot meal for easy weeknight days
+Indian Chicken Curry With Mixed Vegetables

 - 500 gm Chicken curry cut, small size